 These days, better non-surgical techniques and drugs are utilized, and both surgeons and non-surgeons consider surgery as the last treatment modality option.
 Dr. Wesley Shankland, past President of the American Academy of Craniofacial Pain recommends, in his book, three criteria be satisfied before TM Joint surgery is attempted.
 These criteria are:

-- All conservative treatments were a failure.
+All conservative treatments were a failure.
 If splint therapy is a failure once, it should be repeated, with a different splint design, or by a different doctor.

-- There has to be a demonstrable physical or structural explanation for the patient’s complaints.
-A physical problem can be seen with an MRI, x-rays, or with dye injections into the joint (arthograms).
+There has to be a demonstrable physical or structural explanation for the patient’s complaints.
+A physical problem can be seen with an MRI, x-rays, or dye injections into the joint.
 Make certain that this is not an exploratory surgery or that the surgeon “thinks” surgery will help.
 Patients must be suffering so much that they must take strong pain medication, greatly altering their lifestyle.
 In other words, the patient must be desperate and at the “end of their rope” before surgery is attempted.

 Do not permit the doctor to proceed with any invasive or irreversible procedure too soon.
 Instead, insist on a referral to other practitioners who are trained to analyze symptoms, observe signs, and are adept at placing these findings into comprehensive packages.
 By doing so, a correct diagnosis can be performed and a treatment determined which will include a conservative non-invasive modality.

 TMJ disorders are frequently unexplained, misdiagnosed, and mimic many other symptoms.
 Because of this, healthcare practitioners call it “The Great Imposter”.
-Chronic fatigue/lack of energy, stiff neck, dizziness, ringing in the ear, light headedness, blurred vision, pain behind the eye, muscle twitching, numbness or tingling, swallowing difficulty, attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), seizure, inability to fall into deep sleep, snoring, difficulty breathing, constant changing of position while sleeping, nasal stiffness, allergies, unstable walking, falling down often, head forward posture, unparallel shoulder height, un-corrected scoliosis, pain in the hip/leg/foot/heel, restless leg syndrome, carpal tunnel syndrome, Parkinson’s Disease, irritable bowels, may all be a part of TMJ disorder symptoms.
+Chronic fatigue/lack of energy, stiff neck, dizziness, ringing in the ear, lightheadedness, blurred vision, pain behind the eye, muscle twitching, numbness or tingling, swallowing difficulty, attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), seizure, inability to fall into a deep sleep, snoring, difficulty breathing, constant changing of position while sleeping, nasal stiffness, allergies, unstable walking, falling often, head forward posture, unparallel shoulder height, un-corrected scoliosis, pain in the hip/leg/foot/heel, restless leg syndrome, carpal tunnel syndrome, Parkinson’s Disease, irritable bowels, may all be a part of TMJ disorder symptoms.